 Further details on Waterloo’s application process, and timelines can be found on the Banting Postdoctoral Fellowship web page.

 Five prizes, each valued at $20,000 are available annually through the Council of Ontario Universities.
 The prizes support researchers who are in the early stages of their career who are conducting research in the areas broadly defined as Physics, Chemistry, Physiology or Medicine, Literature, and Economic Science.
 Interested applicants must apply through and receive endorsement from the institution where they anticipate holding the prize.
-The annual competition for these prizes normally launches in October or November.
+The annual competition for these prizes normally launches in late September.
 Further details on Waterloo’s application process, and timelines can be found on the John Charles Polyani Prizes web page.

 Postdoctoral fellowships are available through the Canadian Institutes for Health Research (CIHR), Natural Sciences and Engineering Research Council (NSERC) and the Social Sciences and Humanities Research Council (SSHRC).

 The competition for the CIHR Fellowship, normally launches in July every year.
-The agency application deadline is October 1.
 Stipend levels and maximum duration depend upon the background of the applicants; trainees holding a PhD may receive stipend of up to $40,000 per year for up to 3 years (plus benefits), and licensed health professionals may receive up to $50,000 per year for up to 5 years (plus benefits).
 All CIHR fellowships receive $5,000 per year research allowance.
 Applicants complete an application in the CIHR portal ResearchNet.
 Once complete, the applicant submits the application online which is electronically directed to the proposed host institution for review and electronic approval.
 At the University of Waterloo, the Office of Research is responsible for this review, and will ensure eligibility and compliance with guidelines, before electronic approval and submission to CIHR.

 View our CIHR Frequently Asked Questions.